in time & on time (difference)

 • “Peter is very reliable.
 He’s always on time.”

-Further explanations related to the usage of ‘in/on time’
+Further exercises and explanations related to the use of ‘in/on time’